Energy Transition Minerals: 2021 Greenlandic general election

 The company's plans became a significant political issue in the 2021 Greenlandic general election.
 The Inuit Ataqatigiit party called for a moratorium on uranium mining, putting into question the wider rare earth mining project, whilst the Siumut party voiced support, citing economic growth as a key reason.
 In a survey to determine the public opinion on mining in the Kvanefjeld deposit, 63% opposed such activity, of which 45% were very much against.

 Villarubias Project

-The Villarubias project is located in the southwest corner of the province of Salamanca close to the Portuguese border and 33 km away from Ciudad Rodrigo, the district capital.
+The Villarubias project is located in the southwest corner of the province of Salamanca in Spain, close to the Portuguese border and 33 km away from Ciudad Rodrigo, the district capital.
 The project consists of a permit of investigation (11.4 km2) acquired by Technology Metals Europe SL in 2021.
 The main target is a set of lithium-tantalum-niobium-tin-bearing aplite-pegmatite dykes.
 Of these minerals, the first three are critical raw materials for the EU, according to the list updated in 2020.

-Chinese shareholding

-In 2016, a Chinese company, Shenghe Resources Holding Co Ltd became the largest shareholder in Greenland Minerals Limited with a 11% share.
+Solo and Good Setting Lithium Projects

+On 31 October 2023, the company announced that it entered into an agreement to acquire the Solo and Good Setting Lithium Projects in the rapidly growing James Bay region in Quebec, Canada.
+This marked a significant expansion in the Company's exploration asset portfolio.
+The James Bay region has numerous active exploration projects, resources, and emerging production.
+Its prominence within the global lithium sector is underscored by the extent of current exploration investment and significance of discoveries.

+Penouta mine acquisition

+On 7 August 2025, the company announced that it was the successful bidder in an auction to acquire the Penouta tin-tantalum-niobium mine and processing facility in Galicia.
+The winning bid includes all mining rights, title, and related interests and assets of Strategic Minerals Spain, S.L. which went into administration.
+On 17 October 2025, the company was confirmed as the preferred and successful buyer by the relevant Spanish insolvency court.

+Shareholding

+As of August 2025, OCJ investments Pty Ltd in Australia hold a 17% share of the company, while a Chinese company, Shenghe Resources holds a 7% share.
+The rest of the shares are held by other institutions and private investors.